Updated on: October 2, 2025

 Bottom Line:

 McAfee offers excellent malware protection and various additional security features, making it a better choice than Defender.
-I was impressed with McAfee’s web protection, and it includes extras like system tune-up tools, a file shredder, and identity theft protection.
+I was impressed with McAfee’s web protection, which includes extras such as system tune-up tools, a file shredder, and identity theft protection.
 While some users report issues after Windows updates, McAfee remains one of the most affordable options with unlimited device coverage.
 Plus, it comes with a 30-day money-back guarantee, offering a risk-free trial.

 5. Panda Dome — Best for File Encryption & Rescuing Infected PCs